Plumbing for the New Layout

 Once you have ripped out your kitchen take a good look at the pipework left in the kitchen.
 You are very likely to need to reroute it to accommodate your new design and parts of the system may need to be completely replaced.
 Check carefully for any obvious weak spots or leaks and replace these connections.
 It is easier to do the majority of plumbing work before the kitchen units are installed.

-Before you start take a look at our article on plumbing regulations and earthing requirements.
+Before you start to take a look at our article on plumbing regulations and earthing requirements.
 If in any doubt get a professional to take a look.
 We also have a number of articles on installing new plumbing systems: Plumbing How-to Guides

-First turn off your water and let the system completely empty.
+First, turn off your water and let the system completely empty.
 You will still need to keep a bucket handy to catch the odd drip still left in the pipework and trap.

 Think carefully about the route of your plumbing.
 Leave plenty of space for your dishwasher connection and the hot and cold feeds for the washing machine.
 Keep the route as simple as possible with as few connections as you can.